Bitcoin Is A Peaceful Protest

 Privatized profits and socialized losses.

-If we don’t protest against that, we will always pay for illegal wars, and we will always pay for systemic corruption and racism, and we will be the one’s who pay for inequality to widen.
+If we don’t protest against that, we will always pay for illegal wars, and we will always pay for systemic corruption and racism, and we will be the ones who pay for inequality to widen.

 The system is corrupt, and a perennial protest against it is the only way change can be introduced.

 The best way to protest is to buy Bitcoin.
+Bitcoin is a peaceful protest.

-Bitcoin – A Peaceful Protest
+Bitcoin Is A Peaceful Protest

 Many people think voting red or blue makes a difference.
 How gullible!
 And neither does not voting.
 The only way to make a difference is by taking away control of the money.

 Bitcoin is censorship-resistant, which anyone can be a part of it.
-With an internet connection you have a bank, but the systemic banks don’t control your funds.
+With an Internet connection you have a bank, but the systemic banks don’t control your funds.

 Bitcoin is an open ledger that anybody can audit, and if used by people that are supposed to serve us, it will beget transparency and root out corruption.

 And buying Bitcoin requires no violence, no looting, and no fear of being shot.
+Bitcoin is a peaceful protest.

 The only way to stop systemic racism and everything else that comes along with it is to change the way they control us.